 Christopher Vatland, Ph.D.

-Chris received his M.Ed. in Family and Community Studies in 2000 and his Ph.D. in Special Education at the University of Oregon in 2012.
-Prior to earning his Ph.D., Chris spent more than 15 years in the disability field, first as a direct support provider in Minnesota and Oregon, and then as a behavior support specialist, training specialist, and case manager for children and adults with intellectual and developmental disabilities.
-During that time, he saw a need for improvement in support cohesion across settings and improved transition supports for youth and their families.
+Dr. Vatland received his M.Ed. in Family and Community Studies in 2000 and his Ph.D. in Special Education at the University of Oregon in 2012.
+Dr Vatland also completed post-doctoral training at the University of Nebraska’s Munroe-Meyer Institute and the University of South Florida.
+He spent more than two decades in the disability field in various capacities from direct-care support to program development and management.
+During that time, he saw a need for improvement in support cohesion across settings and improved supports for individuals with intellectual and developmental disabilities and their families.
+This interest is reflected in his current research and program development efforts.